Want to give your character a prop that sets him as high as possible in the social strata? Give him a monocle.

 Roy Ridley, Chaplain of Balliol College, Oxford and reputedly one of the inspirations for Dorothy L. Sayers' sleuth Lord Peter Wimsey, was — according to legend — the only Church of England priest to say Mass wearing a monocle.
 Sadly, nobody thought to photograph him doing so.

-Actress Phyllida Law used to be quite famous for sporting a monocle.
+Actress Phyllida Law (Emma Thompson's mother and known for playing sophisticates) used to be quite famous for sporting a monocle.
 She doesn't appear to have worn one for a while, at least not in public.

 On establishment the British National Health Service refused to provide monocles through their services.
 The Other Wiki suggests this led to their decline.